joestubbs/coe379L-sp24/docs/unit01/class_intro.rst

 In this course, we are going to cover techniques and technologies for building applications utilizing data analysis and machine learning, specifically.

-We will focus more on applications of machine learning and less on the theoretical algorithms, though we will introduce the ideas involved with most of the algorithms we cover, so that you can get a feel for the flavor.
+We will focus more on applications of machine learning, applying the techniques to real datasets, and less on the theoretical basis for the algorithms.
+However, we will introduce the ideas involved with most of the algorithms we cover, so that you can get a feel for the flavor.

+As with COE 332, we will emphasize applications written in the Python programming language.
+We will make use of a number of open source libraries, including numpy, pandas, matplotlib, seanbourn, scikitlearn, tensorflow and keras.